percona/portal-doc/docs/advisors/checks/mongo-high-connections.md

 -  **Connection leaks**

-  Connection leaks occur when a connection is not closed properly, leading to the creation of additional connections over time.
-To prevent connection leaks, you can ensure that your application closes connections after they are no longer needed.
+  Connection leaks occur when a connection is not closed correctly.
+Over time, this can lead to additional connections being created.
+To prevent connection leaks, make sure that your application closes connections after they are no longer needed.

 -  **Batch Jobs**